United Company RUSAL Announces Bond Interest Payment - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-United Company RUSAL announced the payment of interest on its non-documentary interest-bearing non-convertible exchange-traded bonds of the BO-001P-11 series.
-The total amount paid for the tenth coupon period, from June 14, 2025, to July 14, 2025, was 185.2 million Russian rubles, equating to 18.52 rubles per bond.
-This announcement reflects the company’s ongoing financial commitments and its ability to meet obligations to bondholders, which is crucial for maintaining investor confidence and its market position.
+United Company RUSAL announced the payment of interest on its exchange-traded bonds for the seventh coupon period, amounting to 66,235,000 Russian rubles.
+This financial move reflects the company’s ongoing obligations to its bondholders and underscores its active engagement in the securities market, potentially impacting its financial standing and investor relations.

 More about United Co RUSAL